ramselvam7/DBTrades/README.md

 -The persisted trade details can be accessed through the H2 database using the URL http://localhost:8008/h2-console

--If an existing trade with higher version is entered, then it will be updated successfully,
+-If an existing trade with higher version is entered, then it will be updated successfully.

 -If an existing trade with same version is entered, then it will be updated successfully.